Primacy Of Faith

 For The Israelites

-The Israelites considered both alternatives and chose to believe God would honor his promise of deliverance.
+The Israelites considered both alternatives and chose to believe that God would honor his promise of deliverance.
 Their decision exemplified the definition of faith.

 For Us

-We have three choices amid affliction.
+We have three choices in the midst of affliction.

 We can infer from our distress that God must not exist.
-We can conclude that he is indifferent, irrelevant, powerless, or mean.
+We can conclude that he is indifferent, irrelevant, powerless, or malevolent.
 Or we can believe that he is good and benevolent despite our adverse circumstances.

 Believing that God is good is easy when our ordeals are brief, infrequent, and mild, and our sense of fairness is never violated.
-However, doing so when our suffering is severe, continuous, or unfair can be problematic.
+However, doing so when our suffering is severe, continuous, or unfair can be difficult.

 When our feelings and circumstances raise doubts about God, trusting him requires us to exercise faith.